All available options for configuring your integration with BugSnag.

-You can find your API key in Project Settings.
+You can find your API key in Project Settings from your BugSnag dashboard.

 If you want to track which versions of your application each exception